oravapw/mylan/README.md

 This was originally a specialized one-off app for managing EC2020 registration and tournaments, but is now being changed into a more general tool.
-Access control is currenty a single username + password pair, all tournament judges will use the same access credentials.
+Access control is currently a single username + password pair, all tournament judges will use the same access credentials.
 I may add proper user accounts later, we'll see.